Poofy1/CADBUSI-Anonymize/README.md

 - Removes sensitive patient information from DICOM metadata, images, and videos.
 - Optionally saving anonymized images in PNG format for debugging.

+### 2. Additional `/Tools/`

+This folder provides you with a toolbox of scripts that you may or may not use to assist in anonymizing or analyzing the raw data.

+- `anon_map_validation.py`: Makes sure the raw data is consistent with our `master_anon_map` output.
+- `dicom_debug.py`: Used for displaying dicom images to find errors during processing.
+- `get_stats`: Finds statistics on the `filtered_data`.
+- `xlsx_to_csv.py`: File converter.

 ## Usage

 1. **Data Preparation**: